-

 Head Front-Back Tilt | The angle between the horizontal line and the line connecting the ear and the eye. |

-Neck Front-Back Deviation | The front-back deviation between the vertical line passing through the shoulder and the ear. |
+Neck Front-Back Deviation | The front-back deviation between the vertical line passing through the shoulder and the position of the ear. |

 Pelvic Tilt (Front-Back) | The angle between the horizontal line and the line connecting the anterior superior iliac spine and the posterior superior iliac spine. |